Redland, Bristol: History

 There are different views of the origin of the name Redland.
 One source says that in the 11th century it was known as Rudeland, possibly from Old English rudding, meaning "cleared land".
 Another source points to a mention in 1209 as Thriddeland, probably meaning "the third part of an estate".
 Yet another source refers to a mention in 1230 of Rubea Terra and a later mention as la Rede Londe, derived from the red colour of the soil.

 For many centuries Redland was in the large parish of Westbury-on-Trym in Gloucestershire.
-It became a separate civil parish in 1894, but in 1896 the civil parish was abolished and incorporated into the city and county of Bristol.
+It became a separate civil parish in 1894, being formed from the part of Westbury on Trym in the county borough of Bristol, on 30 September 1896 the civil parish was abolished and incorporated into Bristol.
 It remained in the ecclesiastical parish of Westbury-on-Trym until 1942.

 In 1732 the Redland estate was acquired by John Cossins (d.1759) from his wife's uncle George Martin.
 He replaced the old manor house with Redland Court, a house of Classical design.
 The estate was sold off in 1865, and the area was then developed for housing.